 Honeywell Wi-Fi Smart Thermostat: This device makes it easy to create a custom heating and cooling plan.
 Unlike conventional programmable thermostats, it has a large color interface that displays a simple menu that walks you through all the programming steps.
 It also “learns” your home and will send you personal notifications if the temperature is not right, or if there’s a power outage.
 Price: $199.

 FYI: Thermostats made prior to 2001 may contain mercury.
 To see if your programmable thermostat contains mercury, check with the manufacturer.
-If you decide to dispose of a thermostat that contains mercury, check out how to do so safely in your area at Thermostat Recycling Corporation.
+If you decide to dispose of a thermostat that contains mercury, check out how to do so safely in your area at Thermostat Recycling Corp.
 (Not sure why mercury is so bad?
 Here’s the skinny: It’s toxic and it never breaks down.
 When it enters the waste stream, it permanently damages the ecosystem.)

 Have questions or need help programming your thermostat?
 Below are tech support numbers for popular manufacturers: